junxit/us-congress-bills-115/metadata.md

 - 2017-11-07 — Placed on the House Calendar, Calendar No. 99.
 - 2017-11-07 — Reported (Amended) by the Committee on Veterans' Affairs.
 H. Rept.
 115-399, Part I.
 - 2017-11-07 — Reported (Amended) by the Committee on Veterans' Affairs.
 H. Rept.
 115-399, Part I.
+- 2017-11-08 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.